mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 there should always be a free option to make the process as open as possible.
 Having said that, it is of course strongly anticipated that at least all working group sessions as well as BoFs and the administrative plenary of an IETF meeting provide an option for remote participation.
+Stated another way, this document defines a *principle* and leaves the *mechanism* of it to those with fiscal, and related, resopnsibilities such as the IETF LLC.

 Further, in order to fully remove barriers to participation, any free registration option must offer the same degree of interactivity and